 - Find video above the recipe card.
-Press saute button and add 1 tbsp ghee to the inner pot of the Instant pot.
+Press saute button and add half of the ghee to the inner pot of the Instant pot.

-- When the ghee melts, add 12 to 15 cashews and fry until golden.
+- When the ghee melts, add cashews and fry until golden.

 - Remove them to a plate.
-If using raisins fry 10 raisins just for 30 seconds and remove to the plate.
+If using raisins fry them just for 30 seconds and remove to the plate.

-- Add 1 tablespoon ghee (optional) and ¾ cup semiya.
+- Add the rest of the ghee (optional) and semiya.
 Fry until lightly golden stirring often.
 If using roasted vermicelli then just fry for 30 seconds.

 - Press cancel and stir well.
 Close the lid and then press porridge button.

 - Set the timer to 6 mins and position the steam release handle to sealing.